Christian students entering 9th through 12th grades, or incoming freshmen to Cedarville University who are considering careers in Music.

 PLEASE NOTE: Unfortunately, we are unable to accommodate any early arrival and early/late departure for any camp students.
 Please adjust your schedule accordingly.

-Please email Event Services with your student's flight information and cell phone number (if applicable) by June 17, 2013 to confirm shuttle service.
+Please e-mail Event Services with your student's flight information and cell phone number (if applicable) by the registration deadline to confirm shuttle service.

 All music camp sessions will take place in the magnificent rehearsal and recital halls of the Dixon Ministry Center, one of the largest and best-equipped music facilities of any Christian university in the United States.